Quackattack70/OpenGL.swift/README.md

 # OpenGL.swift
 A swift module for using opengl methods and graphics

-this module can be used by adding this code in Package.swift
+this module can be used by creating a Package.swift file in your swift project and adding this code in Package.swift
 ```
 import PackageDescription